invenia/blog/_posts/JuliaLangFeatures.md

 struct Categorical <: StatQualia end struct Normable <: StatQualia end
 ```

-### Trait function
+#### Trait Function

-The trait function take a type as input, and returns an instance of the trait type.
+The trait function takes a type as input, and returns an instance of the trait type.
 We use the trait function to declare what traits a particular type has.

-So we are going to say things like floats are continous, booleans are categorical etc.
+For example, we can say things like floats are continous, booleans are categorical, etc...
 ```julia
 statqualia(::Type{<:AbstractFloat}) = Continuous()
 statqualia(::Type{<:Integer}) = Ordinal()